etnatrader/openapi/README.md

 Another frequent use-case of our API is to extend the existing functionality of ETNA Trader by creating custom widgets.
 With our JavaScript-based widgets, you can provide unique and specialized features to your users.
 For instance, you can create a widget displaying the user's most frequently traded securities or a widget showcasing the list of users' positions with the highest profit or loss.

 ## Support
-If you have any questions or need assistance with our Trading API for orders and quotes, our support team is here to help.
+If you have any questions or need assistance with our Trading API, our support team is here to help.
 Feel free to reach out to us at support@etnatrader.com, and we'll be glad to assist you.

 We look forward to partnering with you to deliver an exceptional trading experience to your customers.